Connect

 Me

 I studied Information Systems and Management at the Tilburg University.
 After finishing my study I started to work at a company specialized in knowledge based software.
 There I started writing my first Java software (yes, an applet!) in 1996.
-During the years my focus switched from applets, to servlets, to Java Enterprise Edition, to Spring based software.

 In 2008 I wanted to have fun again when writing software.
 The larger projects I was working on were more about writing configuration XML files, tuning performance and less about real development in my eyes.
 So I started to look around and noticed Groovy as a very good language to learn about.
 I could still use existing Java code and libraries and can use my Groovy classes in Java.
 The learning curve isn't steep and to support my learning phase I wrote down interesting Groovy facts in my blog with the title Groovy Goodness.
 I post small articles with a lot of code samples to understand how to use Groovy.
 And since November 2011 I am also a DZone Most Valuable Blogger (MVB), where DZone also posts my blog items on their site.